databricks/mlops-stacks/README.md

 ## ML pipeline structure and devloop

+An ML solution comprises data, code and models.
+These assets need to be developed, tested (staging) and deployed (production).
+In this repository, we use the notion of dev, staging and prod to represent the execution environments of each stage.

-An instantiated project from MLOps Stacks contains an ML pipeline with CI/CD workflows to test and deploy automated model training and batch inference jobs across your dev, staging, and prod Databricks workspaces. (##TODO: consider add env naming conventions here)
+An instantiated project from MLOps Stacks contains an ML pipeline with CI/CD workflows to test and deploy automated model training and batch inference jobs across your dev, staging, and prod Databricks workspaces.

 <img src="doc-images/mlops-stack-summary.png">